kents00/CodeConverto/README.md

 //run into your local machine
 flask --app app run
 ```
-If you run into problems while running it locally, especially when installing openai, openai requires you to upgrade by running `pip install --upgrade openai`, then initialize grit with `grit init`, install the latest update with `grint install --update`, then migrate with `openai migrate`.
+If you run into problems while running it locally, especially when installing openai, openai requires you to upgrade by running `pip install --upgrade openai`, then initialize grit with `grit init`, install the latest update with `grit install --update`, then migrate with `openai migrate`.

 #### Automatic migration with grit on Windows